 During the 1950s the C-130 “Hercules” was originally designed as an assault transport, but it was adopted for a variety of missions.
 The C-130 primarily performs the intratheater portion of the airlift mission.
 The aircraft is capable of operating from rough, dirt strips and is the prime transport for paradropping troops and equipment into hostile areas.
 Basic and specialized versions perform a variety of roles including airlift support, DEW Line and Arctic resupply, aeromedical missions, aerial spray missions, fire-fighting duties for the US Forest Service, and natural disaster relief missions.

 Four decades have elapsed since the Air Force issued its original design specification, yet the remarkable C-130 remains in production.
 It is the preferred transport aircraft for many US Government services and over 60 foreign counties.
 The basic airframe has been modified to hundreds of different configurations to meet an ever-changing environment and mission requirement.
 The C-130 Hercules has unsurpassed versatility, performance, and mission effectiveness.
-Early C-130A, B and D versions are now retired.
+Early C-130A, B, D and E versions are now retired.

 The AC-130A Spectre is a C-130 that was converted to a side-firing gunship, primarily for night attacks against ground troops.
 The AC-130A was equipped with two 40mm cannons, two 20mm Vulcan cannons and two 7.62mm miniguns.